Zero Indirect Band Gap in Non-Hermitian Systems: Exceptional Points

 \section{Exceptional Points}

-In this section, we investigate the appearance of EPs due to non-Hermitian coupling terms in our model.
-EPs arise in the parameter space where all the three bands touch each other.
-Thus, in this specific regime, we compute the condition number ${\rm cond(V)}$ \cite{g1cw-tk7f,PhysRevResearch.6.013044,PhysRevResearch.4.023121}.
-In non-Hermitian systems, this number identifies the non-orthogonality of eigenvectors, which can become nearly linearly dependent.\\ The right eigenvectors of the Hamiltonian $H(\mathbf{k})$ are obtained by solving
+In this section, we investigate the appearance of exceptional points (EPs) in the direct-gap regime, which arise due to the non-Hermitian coupling terms in our model.
+EPs occur in the parameter space where all three bands coalesce at isolated points.
+It is important to emphasize that EPs are absent in the zero indirect-gap regime.
+Therefore, to characterize the behavior away from the zero-gap regime, we compute the condition number ${\rm cond(V)}$ \cite{g1cw-tk7f,PhysRevResearch.6.013044,PhysRevResearch.4.023121}, which provides a quantitative measure of the proximity to EPs, by identifying the non-orthogonality of eigenvectors, which can become nearly linearly dependent.\\ The right eigenvectors of the Hamiltonian $H(\mathbf{k})$ are obtained by solving

 where $E_n(\mathbf{k})$ are (generally complex) eigenvalues.
 Writing these right eigenvectors as columns of a matrix $V(k)$,

 the condition number of $V(k)$ is defined as

 At EPs, not only two or more eigenvalues coalesce, but their associated eigenvectors also become linearly dependent.
 In this case, the matrix $V(\mathbf{k})$ becomes nearly singular, and hence ideally the condition number diverges to infinite.
 In Fig.~\ref{gen5}, we present the behavior of the condition number ${\rm cond(V)}$ superimposed on the energy dispersion spectrum.
 The figure clearly illustrates that the sharp divergence of ${\rm cond(V)}$ occurs precisely at the points in momentum space where the eigenvalue bands coalesce.
 At these points, not only the eigenvalue bands but also the corresponding eigenvectors coalesce.
 This feature is indicated by the divergence of ${\rm cond(V)}$.